 It’s important to note that your glasses measurements are usually stamped or engraved on the inside of the glasses arms.
 These measurements come in handy to help you determine what frame size fits best for your face shape and size.

 Temple tips are plastic, silicone or rubber coverings placed over the ends of the temples.
-They’re used to protect the frames and prevent the temples from rubbing against the skin behind your ears.
+They are used to protect the frames and prevent the temples from rubbing against the skin behind your ears.
 They can also help hold your glasses in place.
 A temple tip can come in a stiff or pillowy material to fit different preferences and skin sensitivities.

 Lenses